-At the John Wayne Cancer Institute, we offer some of the most advanced treatment for prostate cancer.
+At the Saint John’s Cancer Institute, we offer some of the most advanced treatments for prostate cancer throughout Los Angeles and Southern California.
 Our team includes a world-renowned surgeon who pioneered robotic-assisted surgery for prostate cancer.

 You may receive more than one type of treatment, depending on several factors, including the grade of the tumor, where it is located and whether it has spread to other parts of your body.
 Before we set up a specific treatment plan for your prostate cancer, we will take the following into account: